How to Make the Perfect Fried Chicken

 Different fried chicken recipes can have very different tastes, but these tips can help you make the perfect fried chicken no matter what recipe you're using.
 Here's what you need to know:

 Bring Chick-fil-A a little closer to home with our collection!
-These recipes are all the best and easy to make: 9 Best Chick-fil-A Copycat Recipes
+These recipes are all the best and easy to make: 9 Copycat Chick-fil-A Recipes

 1. You Don't Need a Deep Fryer